golebier/WaldoPhotosEngineeringProject/README.md

 Code is short and clean.
 The method preparing Row for DataFrame is not finished I used my time for problems with Exif extraction.

-I'll finish it on the next free time but this time this one I couldn't finish.
+I'll finish it on the next free time but this time this one I couldn't finish, It was fun, new with Exif and I'll finish it.

+I used Spark Scala App but to simplify you can execute it from REPL: spark-shell --master <your master> --jars <path>/sanselan-0.97-incubator.jar,<parh>/commons-imaging-1.0-R1534292.jar -i WaldoPhotosEngineeringProjectApp.scala